 Stories brought to life

 The staff were helpful throughout and really wanted everyone to enjoy their experience.
 Those giving talks on Viking life were especially good – bringing the stories to life for children and making sure all of them were involved.
 The kids were absolutely engrossed and were in a race to put their hands up as soon as a question was asked.

 It’s definitely well worth a visit the next time you are in York and is a good way to spend a couple of hours.
 I highly recommend pre-booking a fast pass ticket with a designated time.
 You can walk straight past the long queues and get straight into the museum with no waiting.

 Where to stay

-The lovely Pear Tree House has 2-bedrooms, 5-star interiors and 5-star interiors.
+The lovely Pear Tree House has two bedrooms, five-star interiors and five-star exteriors.
 The perfect base for a family visit to York!

 Gorgeous Cottages have more than 180 luxury properties throughout Yorkshire include around of York.